MarcBaeuerle/Schartable/README.md

 `npm run installServer`

 ## Running Locally
-These all need to be run on separate terminal windows
+These all need to be run on separate terminal windows from the main directory

 ### Running the Client
 `npm run client`